sfc-gh-amelatti/cortex_agents_role_tool_CART/README.md

 4. **Monitor Usage**: Monitor the usage of generated roles and users
 5. **Regular Audits**: Regularly audit permissions to ensure they remain appropriate

-## Support

-For issues or questions:

-1. Check the error messages in the output table
-2. Verify your Snowflake permissions
-3. Ensure all required packages are installed
-4. Review the generated SQL scripts for syntax errors